Bionif92/Cursos-de-Programacion/TypeScript/TypeScript.md

 		extensions: ['.ts','.js']
 	}
 	plugins: [
-		new CleanPlugin.CleanWebpackPlugin()// delete the bundle and ov ]
+		new CleanPlugin.CleanWebpackPlugin()// overwrite the bundle to the latest one ]
 }

 // terminal
 npm install --save-dev clean-webpack-plugin

+//package.json
+"build": ""
 ````